codersclub/emlog.ml/docs/api-caiji.md

 - Add a publishing module, see below
 - Set the Web page encoding to UTF-8
-- Website URL: fill in the URL of the website built by your emlog, such as: https://emlog.cn/
+- Website URL: fill in the URL of the website built by your Emlog, such as: https://emlog.cn/
 - Login method: Choose to not log in

 ## Add publishing module